elzurdo/elzurdo.github.io/_posts/2022-06-29-precision-is-the-goal.md

 Hypothesis testing may come off as a dark art.
 On the one hand, data collection is expensive.
 On the other, small data sets may not yield enough statistical significance to draw meaningful conclusions.
 Combining these constraints with stakeholder requirements for quick answers from data makes the task of choosing the sample size stopping criterion a challenging balancing act.

 This is especially true if the data is collected in a sequential manner, where a person, or an algorithm needs to determine when to stop collecting data to satisfy the project requirements without introducing confirmation bias.

 This post is targeted to anyone involved in experimentation, technical or managerial, and is interested in improving how they plan an experiment budget and conduct post data collection interpretation.

-A basic understanding of statistics and hypothesis testing experience are nice-to-haves but not essential as I will outline the basics.
+[//]: <>  (A basic understanding of statistics and hypothesis testing experience are nice-to-haves but not essential as I will outline the basics.)

-You will learn why even though Bayesian approaches are more reliable than Frequentist ones for small data sets they do not magically solve the problem of confirmation bias.
+[//]: <>  (You will learn why even though Bayesian approaches are more reliable than Frequentist ones for small data sets they do not magically solve the problem of confirmation bias. )

 This will be followed with an introduction to John Kruschke's “Precision is the Goal” method, where by determining in advance the experiment expected precision level yields robust results.

 ## Hypothesis Testing in a Nutshell
-Hypothesis testing may considered a scientific methodology to answer a question about a system by the collection and interpretation of relevant data.
+Hypothesis testing may be considered a scientific methodology to answer a question about a system by the collection and interpretation of relevant data.

 Two common goals of hypothesis testing are:
 * To rule out a baseline hypothesis, often referred to as a *null hypothesis*